zccz14/the-actions/README.md

 Refine the actions in TypeScript context.

-`the-actions` is good for:

 - Gain **type-safe** without extra pain, which includes:
   - Uniting actions together for narrowing the type later in 'reducer' or anywhere
   - Enforcing the `type` to be string literal.
 - **Simple** to understand, **easy** to use
-  - No magic. `createActionFactory` could be implemented in 4 lines of pretty-printed code.
+  - No magic. `ActionCreator` could be implemented in 4 lines of pretty-printed code.
   - ActionCreator-like API, easy to create an action.
+  - FSA is no longer important in TypeScript context.
+    - Firstly, `meta` and `error` have rarely usecases.
+    - And, TypeScript makes you trust that the `payload` is type-safe without checking `error`.
+    - It's better to **nest actions** rather than to mark `meta` and `error` besides `payload`.
 - **Reduce boilerplate code** without [the one-to-one mapping assumption](https://redux.js.org/faq/actions#is-there-always-a-one-to-one-mapping-between-reducers-and-actions)
   - Unlike some redux utilities, `the-actions` doesn't change the way to create a 'reducer'.
 - Use `type` no more than **ONCE**